 Data Scientist vs Data Engineer, what is the difference?

-Artificial intelligence solutions to implement within your organization require you to understand the distinctions between these two roles.
+To implement the right AI strategy within your organization you required to understand the distinctions between these two roles.

 The lifecycle of an AI project typically consists of the following steps: data collection and preparation, exploratory data analysis, model development and validation, deployment, and monitoring.
 At each step, it is important to ensure that the data is clean and properly structured in order to obtain the best results.